SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-comments-only.md

+#### Context - dework
+> * Daniel Oladepo: Replace d with D
+>
+#### Context - Gamers Guild
+> * Daniel Oladepo: Underline it.
+>
 #### Context - In process of figuring out what could we be educating ourselves
+> * Vanessa Cardui: Messaged them to ask.
+Please change to:

+"About all things related to AI, AGI & ASI education for the SNET community."
+>
+#### Context - Strategy Guild
+> * Vanessa Cardui: This might need a revamp too.
+I've posted in their channel to ask
+>
+#### Context - LATAM Guild
+> * Vanessa Cardui: I've asked in LatAm if this text is good - and also if they can give us Spanish and Portuguese translations of it (cos I think it should be in those languages as well as in English in the channel :-)
+>
+#### Context - In process of figuring out what could we be educating ourselves
 > * Vanessa Cardui: does Education want to change this text at all, now they're having a bit of a reboot?
+(Resolved by Vanessa Cardui)
+>   - Vanessa Cardui: I've messaged them to ask
 >
 #### Context - Guilds and Workgroups: what they all do!
 > * Vanessa Cardui: Need to add the new WGs whose budgets were approved for Q2 - so that's AI Ethics, LatAm, Africa, Moderators.